orangegroove/OGCoreDataStack/README.md

 	- (void)populateWithDictionary:(NSDictionary *)dictionary options:(OGCoreDataStackPopulationOptions)options;
 	- (NSMutableDictionary *)translatedPopulationDictionary:(NSMutableDictionary *)dictionary;

+## Vending objects

+OGCoreDataStackVendor is a decorator for NSFetchedResultsController and there are subclasses to use it as a data source for tableviews and collectionviews.

 ## Notes

 - If you don't disable Foundation assertions in production code, you might end up with some unnecessary exceptions.